quill-lang/quill-v2/spec/ideas.md

 This is a step towards the `literate programming' paradigm.

 Feather could also potentially have plugins for things like tactics, asslowing "implicit" keywords and such.
 This is a step towards a full automated theorem proof assistant.

+# TODO

+Make the use of past/present tense and active/passive voice consistent within the compiler.